 |26) Wallemia sebi|

-The results of your ERMI test will place your home in four different quadrants based on the amount and types of mold species present.
+You will receive an ERMI score that will place your home in four different quadrants based on the amount and types of mold species present:

-There are homes whose ERMI score is even great than 20.
+There are homes whose ERMI score is even greater than 20.
 As you can well imagine, these homes have incredibly high levels of mold.

-HERTSMI 2 stand for Health Effects Roster of Type-Specific Formers of Mycotoxins and Inflammagens – 2nd Version.
-The HERTSMI 2 test does not measure as many mold species as the ERMI test.
-HERTSMI 2 testing measures what are known as the big 5 mold species.
+The HERTSMI 2 (Health Effects Roster of Type-Specific Formers of Mycotoxins and Inflammagens – 2nd Version) mold test does not measure as many mold species as the ERMI mold test.
+HERTSMI 2 test looks for the big 5 mold species.
 These are:

 - Aspergilus Penicilloides